 Here is the new part with the solder bridge intact (circled in red):

-And here it is after I’ve removed it.
+And here it is again with the solder bridge removed.
 It was simply a case of letting the iron warm up, pressing the tip down on the solder for a few seconds and pressing the button to release the plunger.
 The result was better than I had hoped – the bridge is completely removed leaving the two pads clean.

 You can see the white connector block just to the right of the bridge – this is where the 16 pin ribbon cable plugs in.